Gracie Barra

-Gracie Barra (GB) is a Brazilian jiu-jitsu academy and team co-founded in 1986 by Carlos Gracie Jr., a son of Carlos Gracie, one of the founders of Brazilian jiu-jitsu.
+Gracie Barra (GB) is a Brazilian jiu-jitsu academy and team founded in 1986 by Carlos Gracie Jr.

 History

-The Gracie Barra academy was established in 1986 by Carlos Gracie Jr. (known as Carlinhos) at the Barra da Tijuca neighborhood in Rio de Janeiro.
-Gracie, a son of Carlos Gracie Sr. one of the founders of Brazilian jiu-jitsu, had been head coach at the main Gracie academy in Rio de Janeiro's downtown, before leading his brother Rolls Gracie's school in Copacabana, following his tragic death in a hang-gliding accident.
-The academy became known as Gracie Barra in reference to the neighborhood.
+Gracie Barra was founded in 1986 by Carlos Gracie Jr. in the Barra da Tijuca neighborhood in Rio de Janeiro.
+The name 'Gracie Barra' is derived from the Barra da Tijuca neighborhood of Rio de Janeiro, where the academy was established.
+Carlos Gracie Jr. is the son of Carlos Gracie Sr., one of the founders of Brazilian jiu-jitsu.
+He had been head coach at the main Gracie academy in Centro, Rio de Janeiro, before leading his brother Rolls Gracie's school in Copacabana, following the death of Rolls Gracie in a hang-gliding accident.

-In a year the academy went from 20 to 200 members including some of the students Gracie had coached at his brother's academy, such as Jean Jacques Machado and Renzo Gracie.
-The team became one of the best in the world, winning the World Championship multiple times.
-In 2002 Gracie Barra competition team members won 8 gold medals in the men's black belt division.
+Competitors representing Gracie Barra have achieved podium finishes at the World IBJJF Jiu-Jitsu World Championship, including multiple medals in the black belt divisions.
+In 2002, members of the team won eight gold medals in the men's black belt division.

-In 2005, with the assistance of Marcio Feitosa, Gracie moved the team's headquarters to Irvine California, United States.
-In 2010 Gracie Barra created the instructors' certification program.
-Gracie Barra has graduated more than 500 black belts all over the world.
+In 2005, the team's headquarters was moved to Lake Forest, California, United States.
+In 2010, Gracie Barra created an instructors' certification program.
+According to the organization, Gracie Barra has produced hundreds of black belts worldwide.

-Philosophy and Teaching Method
+Philosophy and teaching method

-Gracie Barra's philosophy centers on utilizing Brazilian Jiu-Jitsu (BJJ) as a means for individual development, promoting a lifestyle that reflects the core values learned on the mat.
-These values include balance, control, efficiency, effectiveness, adaptation, mutual support, and leverage.
-Practitioners are encouraged to apply these principles both in training and in their daily lives, leading to a holistic improvement in lifestyle.
-For instance, dedicated students often adopt healthier eating habits, take better care of their bodies, avoid harmful substances, and strengthen relationships with family and friends.
+Gracie Barra's teaching philosophy centers on structured progression through Brazilian jiu-jitsu techniques, from beginner to black belt level.

-The teaching methodology at Gracie Barra is structured through a series of programs designed to facilitate students' progression from white belt to black belt.
+The teaching methodology at Gracie Barra is structured around a series of programs designed to facilitate students' progression from white belt to black belt.
 These programs are: